CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

-To further evaluate CLAD-Net, we also compared it with ConvBoost\cite{convboost}, a leading ensemble-based method for activity recognition that leverages diversity techniques like mixup augmentation, channel dropout, and dynamic data sampling.
+To further evaluate CLAD-Net, we also compared it with ConvBoost~\cite{convboost}, a leading ensemble-based method for activity recognition that leverages diversity techniques like mixup augmentation, channel dropout, and dynamic data sampling.
 We experimented with three ConvBoost variants, each using a different backbone: a standard CNN, a ConvLSTM, and an attention-based RCNN model.
-As shown in Table \ref{tab:conboostcomparison}, all three versions achieved strong learning accuracy, suggesting that ConvBoost can learn useful representations when trained on individual subjects.
-However, since none of these variants include explicit continual learning strategies, they suffered from notably higher forgetting rates compared to CLAD-Net.
+As shown in Table~\ref{tab:conboostcomparison}, all three versions achieved high learning accuracy (91-94\%), often exceeding CLAD-Net's LA, suggesting that ConvBoost can effectively learn representations when trained on individual subjects.
+However, since none of these variants include explicit continual learning strategies, they suffered from notably higher forgetting rates compared to CLAD-Net across all three datasets.
 This comparison underscores that even high-performing HAR models may struggle in continual learning scenarios without mechanisms specifically designed to retain knowledge over time.